-When it comes to adult education, there are some operators out there that are less than legitimate.
+When it comes to vocational education and training, there are some registered training organisations out there that are less than legitimate.
 Some are quick to take (a lot of) your money without actually giving you the correct qualifications required to work in your chosen industry.

 - Check for RTO